 In normal times the Club’s students and their families come together once a month for a session in the Áras.
 We hope to resume this in the coming year, though numbers may have to be restricted at first.

 The Club provides opportunities for its students to hear and learn from some of the leading names in traditional music.
 It has run “Fonn Friday” concerts four times a year, each featuring a top singer and instrumentalist, followed by workshops on the Saturday morning.
-We are looking at ways of keeping up this expert input in the coming year.
+We are looking at ways of keeping up this expert input in the coming year, with the first Fonn Friday taking place on 9 October 2020.

 Every November from 1994 to 2019, the Club has promoted the William Kennedy Piping Festival, which had to take a break this year but will return in 2021.
-This is the most prestigious piping festival in the world when musicians and supporters travel to Armagh from every continent.
+This is one of the most prestigious piping festivals in the world, with musicians and supporters travelling to Armagh from every continent.
 Other performance opportunities for our musicians, not all of which we may be able to run in 2020-21, are a Carols Concert in December, Burns Night in January, National Uilleann Piping Day in November, National Harp Day in October and the Mark Donnelly Piping Academy in the springtime.

 STRUCTURE AND GOVERNANCE